defstudio/telegraph/docs/content/en/models/telegraph-chat.md

 ### `editMedia()`

-Starts a `Telegraph` call to edit a media messages
+Starts a `Telegraph` call to edit a media messages with a new media content (A JSON-serialized object is required)

 ```php
 /** @var \DefStudio\Telegraph\Models\TelegraphChat $telegraphChat */